These are alongside the familiar light bulb the biggest "electricity guzzlers".

 This table above clearly shows that an exchange of halogen to LED makes perfect sense.
 Even at low

-While halogen bulbs could be dimmed easily, it is only possible with LEDON spots and other LED lamps,
+While halogen bulbs could be dimmed easily, it is only possible with LED spots and other LED lamps,

 which are explicit marked accordingly as "dimmable".
-With low voltage you also have to be careful, that
+With low voltage care must be taken to ensure if the

 could be destroyed.

 While MR16 describes the design with a diameter of 50mm, these differ even in the connector base

 and thereby also in the operating voltage.
 For direct connection to 230V, the base type GU10 is used (see.
 GU5.3) This socket follows the bayonet principle.
 The e. g.
 LED spot MR16 type GU10 is pressed into the socket and turned afterwards.
 An exchange is usually not a problem.
 GU10 is recognizable by 10mm contact distance.

 Hotels, restaurants, offices and meeting rooms.
 Actually everywhere where previously MR16 halogen lamps